barryvdh/laravel-snappy/readme.md

     'PDF' => 'Barryvdh\Snappy\Facades\SnappyPdf',
     'Image' => 'Barryvdh\Snappy\Facades\SnappyImage',

 You can create a new Snappy PDF/Image instance and load a HTML string, file or view name.
-You can save it to a file, or stream (show in browser) or download.
+You can save it to a file, or inline (show in browser) or download.

 Using the App container: